From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Methodology

 \subsection{Deep linear network benchmark}

 As noted in \cref{sec:problems-with-global-sampling}, we lack theoretical convergence guarantees for SGMCMC algorithms in models such as neural networks.
 In the absence of these theoretical guarantees, we can instead empirically verify that samplers respect certain geometric invariants of the log-likelihood function.
-The local learning coefficient (LLC) from \cref{sec:slt-background} is a natural choice.
+The local learning coefficient (LLC) from \cref{sec:slt-background} is a natural choice: in contrast to predictive metrics, which assess how well a model's predictions match the data-generating process, recovering the LLC measures how faithfully the local posterior geometry itself is represented.

-We do not have ground-truth values for the LLC for most systems; the only known method for computing it exactly (i.e., other than via the estimator in \cref{def:llc-estimator}) involves computing a \emph{resolution of singularities} \citep{hironakaResolutionSingularitiesAlgebraic1964}, making the problem intractable in general.
+We do not have ground-truth values for the LLC for most systems; the only known method for computing it exactly (i.e., other than via statistical estimators) involves computing a \emph{resolution of singularities} \citep{hironakaResolutionSingularitiesAlgebraic1964}, making the problem intractable in general.
 However, LLC values have recently been computed for \emph{deep linear networks} (DLNs; \citealp{aoyagiConsiderationLearningEfficiency2024}).
 DLNs provide a scalable setting where the ground-truth LLC values are known.